merative/acd-cartridges/README.md

-# wh-acd-cartridges
-IBM Watson Health Annotator for Clinical Data Cartridges
+# IBM Annotator for Clinical Data Cartridge Repository

 Annotator for Clinical Data (ACD) extracts clinical insights, medical concepts, and medical codes from unstructured data.
 ACD is a highly customizable service that provides a collection of ready-to-use annotators and cartridges.
 ACD can be previewed here: https://acd-try-it-out.mybluemix.net/